THE UNDERGRADUATE PROGRAM

 Students with an overall grade point average of 3.5 or higher on all work completed at the university, and an average of 3.5 in courses taken in the Geography department, may apply for the Honors Program.

 The application should be submitted at the beginning of the senior year.
 A senior in the Honors Program must complete Geography H195A and/or H195B consecutively, in which a thesis is required (usually over two semesters, but one semester is also acceptable).
 Any faculty member within the department may administer an honors course.
 It is suggested that you approach faculty members with whom you’ve taken classes about being your mentor.

 This designation will be noted on your transcript and on your diploma.
-Application forms for the honors program can be picked up in the UMA’s office.
+For questions about the Geography Honors Program, please contact our Undergraduate Major Advisor.